How do SSDs Store and Retain Data without Power?

 The resulting state will be 1010.

-For other types of SSDs like MLC, TLC, and QLC, multiple levels of voltages are utilized as threshold and charge trapping to represent different bit levels.
-For example, a voltage 0 can used to store bit value 0-0-0 and voltage 0.1 as 0-0-1 and so on.
+For other types of SSDs like MLC, TLC, and QLC, multiple levels of voltages are utilized as thresholds and charge trapping to represent different bit levels.
+For example, a voltage zero can be used to store bit value 0-0-0 and voltage 0.1 as 0-0-1 and so on.

 Reading the data (in SLC SSD)

-Reading the data mainly involves locating the individual cells from the mapping table created when writing the data.
+Reading the data primarily involves locating the individual cells from the mapping table created during data writing.
 The controller sends the read voltage to the cells and checks the resulting current flow.

 Consider reading the previously written binary data “1010” from a 4-cell page: